Ed McCaskey: Chairman of the Board

 On January 11, 1970, in a New Orleans hotel ballroom just before Super Bowl IV, the Bears and Pittsburgh Steelers were tied with the worst record in the NFL in 1969, both going 1-13, a coin toss ceremony was held by NFL Commissioner Pete Rozelle to settle who would get first pick in the next draft.
 McCaskey, as the Bears' representative, called heads and it was tails and the Steelers took future Hall of Fame quarterback Terry Bradshaw out of Louisiana Tech, who later led the Steelers to four Super Bowl championships.
 Following his incorrect call, former Chicago sportswriter Jack Griffin hollered from the back of the room “McCaskey, you’re a bum!”
 “You couldn’t even win a coin flip!”.

 Relationship with Brian Piccolo

 The summer before McCaskey officially joined the Bears, he befriended the Bears player Brian Piccolo.
 The two remained close friends until Piccolo's death of cancer in 1970.
 As the story goes, he was the person behind the idea to put Piccolo and Gale Sayers in the same room – the first interracial roommates in team history.
+Bears owner George Halas assigned McCaskey, who already was close friends with Piccolo, to be at the side of Brian and his family during the cancer treatments.

 After Piccolo's death, McCaskey wrote the famous speech that was immortalized in the movie Brian's Song: "I love Brian Piccolo and I'd like all of you to love him too.
 Tonight when you hit your knees, please ask God to love him."
 He was also a longtime contributor to the Brian Piccolo Cancer Research Fund.
+McCaskey organized the first golf outing to raise money for the Fund.